sulphuric/Nexuiz-Rocketminsta-Color-Chat/README.md

 autoexec.cfg using the command exec /folder path/color_text.cfg.
 Or simply copy paste the code under color_text.cfg into autoexec.cfg.
 2. Setting up webserver:
 Download and install xampp.
 Place speak.pl in xampp/cgi-bin/ folder.
+In speak.pl edit and complete the line #!"--SomePath--\xampp\perl\bin\perl.exe" with your own path.
 Start xampp.

 Usage:
 1.press L to type; then press K to upload /download; press O to say OR press P to team_say